African American Prayer For Healing

 Faith Cures, Answers to Prayer is an 1882 compilation of letters and personal healing testimonials.
 Featuring an introduction by Rosemary D. Gooden, this collection is a great resource for understanding the history of the divine healing movement.
 While it lacks a subject index, Gooden’s Introduction is well-organized and offers a biographical sketch of Mix.
 Gooden also evaluates Mix’s impact on the divine healing movement in America.

-READ: Archangel Raphael's Prayer For Money
+READ: Prayer For Mother Daughter Relationship

 The results of Equation 1 suggest that prayer has a stronger impact on Black Caribbeans than African Americans.
 The study found that the importance of prayer depends on education, marital status, religion, and region.
 In addition, the number of respondents who indicated that prayer is important is higher among African Americans than among whites.
 Lastly, respondents in the South are more likely to report that prayer is important.
 This study demonstrates that praying can help African Americans cope with their problems and overcome obstacles.